abaktiar/ql-input/README.md

 # QL Input & Parser

 A comprehensive Query Language (QL) solution with both a framework-agnostic parser and a React input component.
-Build powerful search interfaces with intelligent autocomplete, syntax highlighting, and robust query parsing.
+Build powerful search interfaces with intelligent autocomplete and robust query parsing.

 **🌐 [Live Demo](https://ql-input.netlify.app/)** - Try it out in your browser!